cj-hilder/ble-hr-tool/README.md

 ### Resonance score

-If you are using a **Polar H10** chest strap (or any sensor that exposes raw RR intervals via the Bluetooth Heart Rate Measurement characteristic), the app can calculate a **live resonance score**.
-This is a combination of wave coherence and phase lag.
-It takes more than 60 seconds to gather enough data to calculate a score
+If you are using a **Polar H10** chest strap (or any sensor that exposes raw RR intervals via the Bluetooth Heart Rate Measurement characteristic), the app will calculate a **live resonance score**.

-Once enough data has been gathered, the score appears as a number and a star rating beneath the state description.
+Once enough data has been gathered, the score appears as a number and a star rating.

 | Rating | Score | Resonance |
 | :--- | :--- | :--- |